Yandy Díaz Player Props: Rays vs. Twins

-Yandy Diaz -- with an on-base percentage of .354 in his past 10 games, 56 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Minnesota Twins, with Pablo Lopez on the hill, on June 7 at 6:40 PM ET.
+On Thursday, Yandy Diaz (.354 on-base percentage in past 10 games, 56 points below season-long percentage) and the Tampa Bay Rays face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 1:10 PM ET.

 He had a one-hit showing in his last game (1-for-3) against the Twins.